riturajsingh2015/odoo_learnings/docs/index.md

 #### What to do next ?
-In idle time when there are no
+In idle time work on resolving open-source issues of odoo